 This delightful sea cave located in the the small village of Benagil is one of the most popular spots of the region.
 There’s a specific time of the day in which the sunlight penetrates the cave and creates an awesome oculus effect as you can see by the photo below.

 Depending on the tide and if the sea is calm you can just swim directly from the beach to the cave.
-On the other hand, you can also go on a boat tour and this way you’ll be able to visit many other stunning caves.
+On the other hand, you can also go on a boat tour and visit many other stunning caves.

 Go scuba diving at Ocean Revival – an artificial reef